FraLau00/personal-website/README.md

-# personal-website
+# Francesco Lauriola

-Personal website and portfolio
+Personal site — portfolio and CV.
+Static HTML, no build step, no dependencies.